-The Series 2020B Bonds are subject to optional redemption prior to maturity as set forth herein.
+The Series 2021A Bonds are subject to optional and mandatory sinking fund redemption prior to maturity as set forth herein.

-Proceeds of the Series 2020B Bonds will be used by the New Mexico Finance Authority (the "Finance Authority" or "NMFA") for the purposes of (i) originating Loans (as defined herein) to or purchasing Securities (as defined herein) from, or reimbursing the Finance Authority for moneys used to originate Loans to, or purchase Securities from, certain governmental entities, the proceeds of which will be or were used to finance or refinance certain Projects (as defined herein) for such governmental entities and (ii) paying costs incurred in connection with the issuance of the Series 2020B Bonds.
+Proceeds of the Series 2021A Bonds will be used by the New Mexico Finance Authority (the "Finance Authority" or "NMFA") for the purposes of (i) originating Loans (as defined herein) to or purchasing Securities (as defined herein) from, or reimbursing the Finance Authority for moneys used to originate Loans to, or purchase Securities from, certain governmental entities, the proceeds of which will be or were used to finance or refinance certain Projects (as defined herein) for such governmental entities and (ii) paying costs incurred in connection with the issuance of the Series 2021A Bonds.
 See "THE PLAN OF FINANCING."
-The principal of and premium, if any, and interest on the Series 2020B Bonds and additional bonds issued or to be issued are payable solely from and secured solely by the Trust Estate (as defined herein).
+The principal of and premium, if any, and interest on the Series 2021A Bonds and additional bonds issued or to be issued are payable solely from and secured solely by the Trust Estate (as defined herein).
 The Finance Authority has issued or incurred and expects to issue or incur additional parity bonds and other obligations pursuant to the Indenture.

-The Series 2020B Bonds are special limited obligations of the Finance Authority, payable, together with additional bonds issued or to be issued, solely from and secured solely by the Trust Estate.
-The Series 2020B Bonds will not constitute or create a general obligation or other indebtedness of the State of New Mexico (the "State"), the Finance Authority or any Governmental Unit within the meaning of any constitutional or statutory debt limitation.
-No provision of the Series 2020B Bonds will be construed or interpreted as a donation by or lending of the credit of the Finance Authority, the State or any Governmental Unit within the meaning of the Constitution of the State.
+The Series 2021A Bonds are special limited obligations of the Finance Authority, payable, together with additional bonds issued or to be issued, solely from and secured solely by the Trust Estate.
+The Series 2021A Bonds will not constitute or create a general obligation or other indebtedness of the State of New Mexico (the "State"), the Finance Authority or any Governmental Unit within the meaning of any constitutional or statutory debt limitation.
+No provision of the Series 2021A Bonds will be construed or interpreted as a donation by or lending of the credit of the Finance Authority, the State or any Governmental Unit within the meaning of the Constitution of the State.
 THE FINANCE AUTHORITY HAS NO TAXING POWERS.
-The Series 2020B Bonds do not constitute or give rise to personal liability on the part of the members, directors or officers of the Finance Authority.
-No breach of any pledge, obligation or agreement of the Finance Authority will impose a pecuniary liability or a charge upon the general credit of the State.
+The Series 2021A Bonds do not constitute or give rise to personal liability on the part of the members, directors or officers of the Finance Authority.
+No breach of any pledge, obligation or agreement of the Finance Authority will impose a pecuniary liability or a charge upon the general credit of the State, the Finance Authority or any political subdivision of the State.